8 Gear Tips: Cold Weather Fishing Clothing

 8. Footwear

-Seasoned anglers know that days on the water involve a lot of time on your feet.
+Seasoned anglers know that days on the water involve a lot of time on their feet.
 In all weather conditions, good shoes are crucial to staying comfortable.
 For winter fishing, keeping your feet warm is essential.
-The Ankle Deck Fishing Boot is 100% waterproof with a comfortable insole that’s antimicrobial to reduce odor.
-With comfort covered, pair your boots with high-quality socks like Smartwool so your feet can stay warm despite the cold.
+The Ankle Deck Fishing Boot is 100% waterproof and has a comfortable antimicrobial insole to reduce odor.
+With comfort covered, pair your boots with high-quality socks like Smartwool so your feet can stay warm.

 Other Cold Weather Gear Tips